The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Standardisation Methodology

 \subsection{Non-Ia Contamination}

 In a cosmology analysis with photometrically-classified SNe Ia, a portion of SNe that remain after light curve fitting quality cuts may not actually be Type Ia.
-In order to properly account for these contaminants in the cosmology analysis, DES-SN5YR made use of the Bayesian Estimation Applied to Multiple Species (BEAMS) framework from \cite{Knights13, Kunz07, Hlozek12} and implemented in BBC.
+In order to properly account for these contaminants in the cosmology analysis, DES-SN5YR made use of the Bayesian Estimation Applied to Multiple Species (BEAMS) framework from \cite{Knights13, Kunz07, Hlozek12} and implemented in BBC. {See \cite{Vincenzi21, DES5YR} for more information.}